siddhi-io/www/en/docs/docs/extensions.md

 The following Maven Archetypes can be used to generate the necessary Maven project to create the relevant extensions.

-**Writing Execution Executions**
+**Writing Execution Extensions**

-Maven archetype for execution execution that is used to generate the extension types such as:
+Maven archetype for execution extension that is used to generate the extension types such as:

 * [Function](../query-guide/#function) extension, by extending `io.siddhi.core.executor.function.FunctionExecutor`.
 * [Aggregate Function](../query-guide/#aggregate-function) extension, by extending `io.siddhi.core.query.selector.attribute.aggregator.AttributeAggregatorExecutor`.